DePayFi/web3-woocommerce-depay-payments/README.md

-## DePay WooCommerce Payments
+## DePay Payments for WooCommerce

-WooCommerce DePay plugin to accept Web3 payments directly into your wallet with on-the-fly conversion.
+Web3 Payments directly into your own wallet.
+Accept thousands of different tokens with on-the-fly conversion on multiple blockchains.

 ### Demo